SymfonyCasts/symfony-ux/sfcasts/turbo/frame-form-action.md

 Wait: look at the URL.
 That is *not* the right URL!
 The form should submit to the product admin area, which... if you navigate there, looks like this:
 `/admin/product/12/edit`.
-But form *actually* submitted to the public product show page.
+But the form *actually* submitted to the public product show page.
 Why?

 Close this tab and hit edit again.
 Actually, refresh, hit edit and inspect